1601-mma2013/UniLife/README.md

 3. Design imperatives

 a.
 This installation provides a visual of fun environment of university life for audiences

 b.
 This installation provides a lot of details in visual for audiences to increase their mindfulness

 4. Product vision
+The students of the university interaction with the installation itself.

 5. Business requirements